Learn how to freeze roasted peppers so you can keep them through the winter and enjoy them anytime you'd like.

 First, decide on how you want to roast them.

 You can roast them over an open flame, turning them often until the skins char and blacken.
 You can grill them, or you can bake or broil them.
-Here, I've decided to bake them.
+See my post on How to Roast Chili Peppers for different methods.

 Slice your peppers in half lengthwise.
 Remove the stems.
 Set them onto a baking, sheet skin sides up, and lightly coat them with oil.
 Below I have some jalapeno peppers and green Marconi peppers I just picked today.
 So many!

-Set the oven to 350 degrees F and bake them about 20-25 minutes.
-Up the temp a bit to reduce cooking time, or broil them to reduce even more.
+Set the oven to 350 degrees F and bake them for 20-25 minutes.
+Up the temp a bit to reduce cooking time, or broil them to reduce cooking time even more.

 See how charred the skins are?
 Allow them to cool slightly.

 Now, you can cover them with paper towels or move them into a plastic or paper bag.
 Seal it up.
 This will allow the heat to steam the peppers, loosening the skins, making them easier to peel off.
-Let them steam about 15-20 minutes or so.
+Let them steam for 15-20 minutes.

-Slice up the roasted peppers and place them into sealable baggies, like so.
+Place the roasted peppers and place them into sealable baggies, like so.
+You can freeze them whole, or chop them up before freezing to get more in the bag.

 While you're enjoying your fresh peppers from the garden, these gorgeous roasted chili peppers will be waiting for you in the winter.